Frenvius/disneyland-mods/BepInEx/plugins/Advize-PlantEverything/README.md

 ### MassFarming:
 There are no conflicts between this mod and MassFarming, but as far as I know it still does not support the pickable resources added by this mod (berry bushes, flowers, mushrooms).

-### EasyFarm:
-There are no conflicts between this mod and EasyFarm, but as far as I know it still does not support the pickable resources added by this mod (berry bushes, flowers, mushrooms).

 ### FarmGrid:
 The FarmGrid config file requires a bit of tweaking in order to support the resources added in this mod.
 See following guide.